Top 10: What to see and do in Boothbay, Maine

 7. Gallery hop

 Of course, a region as pretty as this one is an artist magnet.
 Two galleries of note (and there are plenty of others): In town, don’t miss Gleason Fine Art, which shows and sells works by some of Maine’s finest artists.
 And be sure to loop out to the other side of the harbor to visit Villard Studios.
-Sculptor Philippe Villard and painter Kim Villard summer here and winter in a abandoned village in the midst of a national park in France (how cool is that?) and collaborate on woodcuts and homemade books.
+Sculptor Philippe Villard and painter Kim Villard summer here and winter in an abandoned village in the midst of a national park in France (how cool is that?) and collaborate on woodcuts and homemade books.
 The results are in collections and museums.

 sea kayaker